Generative Visual Manipulation on the Natural Image Manifold: Introduction

 We show three applications based on our system: (1) Manipulating an existing photo based on an underlying generative model to achieve a different look (shape and color); (2) ``Generative transformation'' of one image to look more like another; (3) Generate a new image from scratch based on user's scribbles and warping UI.

-All manipulations are performed in a straightforward manner through gradient-based optimization, resulting in a simple and fast image editing tool.
-We hope that this work inspires further research in data-driven generative image editing, and thus release the code and data at our \href{http://www.eecs.berkeley.edu/~junyanz/projects/gvm}{website}.
+All manipulations are performed straightforwardly through gradient-based optimization, resulting in a simple and fast image editing tool.
+We hope that this work inspires further research in data-driven generative image editing, and thus release the code and data at our \href{http://people.csail.mit.edu/junyanz/projects/gvm/}{website}.